 Impact of Trade Agreements

-The recent trade agreement with the UK, has resulted in a lack of UK backpackers, which has raised concerns about labour availability in the industry.
+The recent trade agreement with the UK, has resulted in a lack of UK backpackers, which has raised concerns about temporary labour availability in the industry.

 75,892